The ‘Needs to Know’

 Go through & continue down the hill towards Rothersthorpe ahead keeping the hedge now on the left

-17. There’s a stile in the bottom left of the field…
+17. There’s a gate in the bottom left of the field…

 Maybe combine it with a walk round Rothersthorpe village itself using the details on the map outside the Memorial Garden. the Dovecote is really worth a look at…